Cross-Campus Climate Solutions Course: Climate Responses & Response-Ability

 Let’s talk about climate solutions!
 We invite you to join a community of students and faculty who are growing our capacity to respond in helpful and meaningful ways to the global climate emergency.

-In Spring 2023, nine academic programs across campus are offering a course titled Climate Responses and Response-Ability, building on a similar effort in Spring 2022.
+In Spring 2024, several academic programs across campus are offering a course titled Climate Responses and Response-Ability, building on a similar effort in Spring 2022 and 2023.
 The course is organized around climate solutions rather than academic disciplines, and includes climate responses based in technology, ecosystem management, markets, governance, and social and cultural transformations.
 This elective course just might completely transform your sense of climate possibilities as well as your own place within broader climate work.

 For more information, see below, share with your friends, and plan to register for a section of Climate Responses and Response-Ability!